 In this book, I share my experience and what I believe are fundamental principles that can be used by any small software company that has a great product, but only limited funds.
 My ambition has been to make this the handbook for how to enter foreign markets without betting the farm and failing fatally on the first attempt.

 Calling it a handbook doesn’t imply that there is a single and linear approach that will lead to success for anyone anywhere.
 Such an approach doesn’t exist.
 Instead, it implies that you will find practical examples and down to earth discussions relevant to the subject.
 You can take away and try out those ideas that you find applicable to your business case.

 It is on purpose that I mainly use case stories from companies that you probably don’t know.
 Because no one knows you either.
 That’s the main characteristic of your challenge.
 How to get business in a new market when you are a complete unknown and only have limited resources available.

-The book is the second in the series of “how to” books for executives in the software industry, the first being the bestseller “Building Successful Partner Channels”.
+The book is the second in the series of “how-to” books for revenue-generating professionals in the software industry, the first being the bestseller “Building Successful Partner Channels”.